 List the size of your dream home on paper.
-List all rooms, the shape of the foundation, any amenities you would like to include.
-Think about what style of home you want to have living in.
+List all rooms, the shape of the foundation, and any amenities you would like to include.
+Think about what style of home you want to have to live in.
 Some people prefer modern homes, some people prefer traditional homes.

 Step 2: Find Out About 3D Printing

 Let’s start with the basics.
-How is the process used to build a house?
+What is the process used to build a house?
 What are the advantages of 3d printing?
 What are the disadvantages?